-When Prevention Fails: Extending IR and Digital Forensics to the Corporate Network (slides from SANS Boston 2011)
+When Prevention Fails: Extending IR and Digital Forensics capabilities to the corporate network

 I’m glad to announce that I will be teaching Community SANS Security 503: Intrusion Detection In-Depth at Banbury, Oxfordshire (UK).
 This 6-day course will run from Monday, February 15, 2010 through Saturday, February 20, 2010.